elastic/logstash/.github/ISSUE_TEMPLATE.md

 ---
-name: Tracking issue
+name: Bug report
-about: Use this template for tracking new features.
+about: Create a report to help us improve
-title: "[DATE]: [FEATURE NAME]"
+title: ''
-labels: needs-triage
+labels: needs-review
+assignees: ''

  ---

 Please post all product and debugging questions on our [forum](https://discuss.elastic.co/c/logstash).
 Your questions will reach our wider community members there, and if we confirm that there is a bug, then we can open a new issue here.